 In 2014, European industry requested wider spectrum masks and higher power for 13.6 MHz inductive devises such as RFID and contactless smartcards.
 A study was performed, and the results published in ECC Report 208 “Impact of RFID devices on radio services in the band 13.56 MHz”.

-The services considered where the broadcasting and radio astronomy service.
+The services considered were the broadcasting and radio astronomy service.

 It was concluded that a solution could be found in two different spectrum masks accommodating both high power narrowband and low power wideband emissions.
 An emission level of −3.5 dBµA/m at 10 m was found to be an absolute maximum for the mentioned services.